-These regulations come into operation on the day on which the provisions of the Court Security and Custodial Services Act 1999, other than Part 5, come into operation.
+These regulations come into operation on the day on which the provisions of the Court Security and Custodial Services Act 1999, other than Part 5, come into operation 1.

 2A.
-Interpretation
+References to court custody centre

 A reference to a court custody centre in a regulation set out in the Table to this regulation does not include a reference to a court custody centre if the management, control and security of the court custody centre is provided by the Commissioner of Police under an arrangement under section 19 of the Act.

 Table